daemons-disciple/daemons-disciple.github.io/_pages/about.md

 permalink: /about/
 ---

-> Everything is interesting if you go into it deeply enough. ~Richard Feynman.
+> _Fall in love with some activity, and do it!
+Nobody ever figures out what life is all about, and it doesn't matter.
+Explore the world.
+Nearly everything is really interesting if you go into it deeply enough.
+Work as hard and as much as you want to on the things you like to do the best. ~Richard Feynman_

 Hi!
 I am **Shubhendra Rajkarne**, a senior at CS major.